 When reading ingredients on a food package, the ingredient listed first is the one used in the largest amount.
-So if a food lists corn or any other grain first, put it back on the shelf!
-Look for a pet food that lists meat as a first ingredient.
-If your pet does well on a diet that contains some grains, as many do, quality and type are important.
-Steer clear of corn, which is almost always GMO, and wheat, and opt for rice instead.
+If a food lists corn or any other grain first, put it back on the shelf!
+Look for pet food that lists meat such as chicken or fish as a first ingredient.
+If your pet does well on a diet that contains some grains, as many do, the quality and type of grain are important.
+Steer clear of corn — which is almost always a GMO — and wheat, and opt for rice instead.

 If there’s one thing to take away from this article, it’s that quality matters.
-Animal byproducts are the waste that’s left over after animals are slaughtered for human consumption.
-It usually includes things such as chicken feet, cartilage, and organs that aren’t sold commercially for humans.
+Animal byproducts in pet foods are the waste that’s leftover after animals are slaughtered for human consumption.
+It usually includes parts such as chicken feet, cartilage, and organs that aren’t sold commercially for humans.

-Lots of people find that disgusting, but whether or not you think it’s gross to feed your pet chicken scraps is not the issue.
+Many find that disgusting, but whether or not you think it’s gross to feed your pet chicken scraps is not the issue.
 The bigger problem is that food produced for pets is less regulated than food produced for humans.
-For example, if a cow dies of natural causes before slaughter, that beef is not going to be sold for us to eat.
+For example, if a cow dies of natural causes before slaughter, the beef is not going to be sold for us to eat.
 But byproduct used for dog and cat food is not held to the same standards of refrigeration or cause of death.
-There’s debate over whether or not byproduct is less nutritious than other meat, but common sense dictates that if a meat is held to a lower standard, it’s not the ideal food for your pet.
+There’s debate over whether or not byproduct is less nutritious than other meat, but common sense dictates that if the meat is held to a lower standard, it’s not the ideal food for your pet.

 It’s difficult to know for sure that the meat in processed pet food is high quality.
-Even Blue Buffalo, a company that claims to use no byproduct in their food, has recently come under scrutiny for making false claims.
-To really be confident, you’d have to buy better grade meat yourself.
-If you are buying processed pet food, buy a food that doesn’t list chicken or beef byproduct as an ingredient.
-Especially do not buy a food if the animal from which the meat came is unspecified.
+Even companies that claim to use no byproduct in their food have recently come under scrutiny for making false claims.1 To be truly confident, you’d have to buy better grade meat yourself.
+If you are buying processed pet food, buy food that doesn’t list chicken or beef “byproduct” as an ingredient.
+Especially do not buy pet food if the animal from which the meat came is unspecified.

-Soy is another low cost filler used in pet foods.
+Soy is another low-cost filler used in pet foods.
 Like grain, it’s a cheaper protein source than meat.
-But aside from the fact that dogs and cats need meat as their primary protein source, soy especially has certain characteristics that make it a particularly bad addition to pet food.
+In addition to the fact that dogs and cats need meat as their primary protein source, soy has certain characteristics which make it a particularly bad ingredient in pet food.

 Soy contains chemicals that mimic estrogen in animals, which is one of the reasons I don’t recommend it for human consumption.
-Pet food made with soy has been proven to contain large enough amounts of these chemical compounds to affect animals .
-Add to that the fact that soy is usually GMO, and it’s clear that you should buy pet foods that don’t contain soy.
+Pet food made with soy contains large enough amounts of these chemical compounds to affect animals.2 Soy is also usually a GMO, so it’s clear that you should buy pet foods that don’t contain soy.

-In humans, genetic predisposition plays a role in the development of disease, but it’s diet and environment that can tip you over the edge.
+In humans, genetic predisposition plays a role in the development of disease, yet diet and environment can tip you over the edge.
 The same is true for animals.
-Dogs and cats, especially purebred dogs and cats, have plenty of genetic predispositions for disease due to inbreeding.
-For example, 60% of Golden Retrievers die of cancer.
-You can fight these statistics with a healthy diet.
+Dogs and cats, especially purebred dogs and cats, have plenty of genetic predispositions for disease due to inbreeding.3 You can fight statistically prevalent diseases in purebred animals with a healthy diet.
 Feeding your pets well increases their chances of living happy and disease-free well into old age.

 Quality is important when it comes to your pet’s food.
 You don’t just want them to survive, you want them to thrive.
-Remember, if you do make any changes to your pet’s diet, make note of any changes in mood, energy level, and weight, and any other symptoms that may arise just as you would do on an elimination diet.
-Just like humans, one diet is not right for every pet, but pay attention to these tips to give your pets the nutrition they deserve.
+Remember, if you do make any changes to your pet’s diet, make note of any changes in mood, energy level, and weight, as well as any other symptoms that may arise just as you would do on an elimination diet.
+Similarly to humans, one diet is not right for every pet.
+Pay attention to the clues your pet provides and give your pets the nutrition they deserve.

 Are you ready to beat your symptoms, regain your energy, and feel like yourself again?
 Whether you have Hashimoto’s, Graves’, or any of the hundreds of other autoimmune diseases, I want you to know you CAN reverse your condition!